|Curator / President: Mark Conrad, Master Sergeant, USAF, Retired

 She is also a Gold Star Daughter; her father,

-Sergeant First Class Jack Blaine Beers, was Killed In Action in Vietnam on 07 April, 1969 and is a recipient of
+Master Sergeant Jack Blaine Beers, was Killed In Action in Vietnam on 07 April, 1969 and is a recipient of

 the Distinguished Service Cross, the Purple Heart and two Bronze Star Medals.